burchill/pupilr/README.md

  * First, it pre-processes the raw data (which has personally identifiable information and is thus stored on a secure remote server) when run on the data server so that the accessible data no longer has participant information in it.

- * Second, it bundles this data together in a nice, portable package.
+ * Second, it bundles this data together in a nice, manageable package (for me).

  * Third, it provides a number of helpful functions to further process the eye-tracking data for analysis and plotting.